-Toronto and Region Conservation Authority (TRCA) voluntarily adheres to the investing regulations in the Municipal Act (the Act) in order to align its investing activities with those of its partner municipalities.
-As the Act has been updated and TRCA's partner municipalities are no longer limited to a prescribed restricted list of eligible investments, TRCA is proposing to modernize its investment strategy to achieve greater potential returns.
+Toronto and Region Conservation Authority (TRCA) voluntarily adheres to the investing regulations in the Municipal Act (the Act) in order to align its investing activities with those available to its partner municipalities.
+As the Act has been updated and TRCA's partner municipalities are no longer limited to a prescribed restricted list of eligible investments, TRCA is proposing to modernize its investment strategy to balance achieving greater potential returns with managing acceptable risk.